 But now, AI tools like Cursor, V0, and ChatGPT are changing the game, allowing a generalist to do all these tasks much faster.
+(Check out my guide on how to vibe code for practical tips on using these tools effectively.)

 A generalist is someone with foundational knowledge across different areas and the ability to adapt to different situations - my definition of a generalist is the same definition of a generalized specialist because I believe that depth of knowledge is also important to understand the big picture.